 Acidic Harm– In inhabited urban areas, the rain will be acidic.
-The employment of acid-sensitive materials like marble, limestone, travertine and onyx, is thus not suggested outdoors as discolouration and irreversible etching damage might occur.
+The employment of acid-sensitive materials like marble wall tiles, natural limestone paving, travertine and onyx, is thus not suggested outdoors as discoloration and irreversible etching damage might occur.
 Bird stool and different animal excretions may be acidic, in conjunction with some kinds of leaves once left to bleed tannins over time.
 It is advised to scrub these up as shortly as possible.

 Controlling rust– Rust marks on metal patio furniture are common, and like efflorescence, they can be difficult, if not impossible, to completely remove.
 We suggest using an acidic cleanser with fresh water.
 For acid-sensitive stones like marble, limestone, and travertine, however, this is not suggested.

 Deposits of hard water- Chemicals in our water supply can leave deposits on the surface, which are commonly mistaken for efflorescence.
 If your area has 'hard' water (water with a high concentration of calcium, magnesium, or other mineral salts), mineral deposits will form when you use tap water to wash the surface.
 These mineral deposits should be brushed away with a stiff broom as soon as possible before they harden and cling to the surface due to exposure to air and humidity.